Sexual & Reproductive Health

 - Using barrier methods or hormonal contraception to prevent pregnancy

 Sexual and reproductive health resources include access to free safer sex supplies (internal and external condoms, dental dams, lubricant, and information).
 There are a number of locations where free safer sex supplies are available to students on the Morningside campus.
 Check the map for locations, hours, and directions to safer sex supplies.

 Find these supplies at:

 - Medical Services (4th floor of John Jay Hall)

 - Sexual Violence Response (7th floor of Lerner Hall)

 - Alice!
 Health Promotion (3rd floor of John Jay Hall)

 - Disability Services (1st floor of Wien Hall)

-In addition, the Gay Health Advocacy Project (GHAP) offers free and confidential HIV antibody testing to the entire Columbia community and arranges treatment and support for HIV-infected students.
-GHAP also provides information about transmission, treatment, and prevention of sexually transmitted infections and peer counseling around issues of sexuality.
+The Gay Health Advocacy Project offers free and confidential HIV antibody testing to the entire Columbia community, and arranges treatment and support for HIV-infected students.
+In addition, Gay Health Advocacy Project provides peer counseling on issues of sexuality and information about transmission, treatment, and prevention of STIs.

 Medical Services also provides an array of sexual and reproductive health services including well-woman examinations, birth control, pregnancy options counseling, STI testing and treatment, and much more.